Find Johnson County Iowa Public Records: Free Search

 Also, the person being checked is allowed a copy of any reports about them.
 They’re also allowed to dispute any incorrect information (as long as they have proof of their claims).

-All professional background checks must follow the Reporting Act (FCRA) Fair Credit rules.18 If any of those rules are broken, citizens can file a complaint.
-If someone believes they’ve been wrongfully checked or have witnessed it happen to someone else, they should report it through the FTC (Federal Trade Commission).
+All professional background checks must follow the Fair Credit Reporting Act (FCRA) rules.18 If any of those rules are broken, citizens can file a complaint.
+If someone believes they’ve been wrongfully checked or have witnessed it happen to someone else, they should report it through the Federal Trade Commission (FTC).

-Likewise, if anyone thinks they’ve been discriminated against due to the content of a background check while participating in a job selection, they, too, should file a report with the EEOC (the Equal Employment Opportunity Commission).19
+Likewise, if anyone thinks they’ve been discriminated against due to the content of a background check while participating in a job selection, they, too, should file a report with the Equal Employment Opportunity Commission (EEOC).19

 Last but not least, FOIA (the Freedom of Information Act) creates a path for individuals to request agencies to fully disclose the information they have on them.
 For example, local agencies in Johnson County – like the sheriff’s office – should be contacted for a FOIA request whenever clarification is needed.
 Those are people’s rights.

-With this information in mind, most Johnson County public records can be found by anyone and at any time–as long as this information is used with respect to privacy and consideration of local and federal laws.
+With this information in mind, most Johnson County public records can be found by anyone and at any time–as long as this information is used with respect to privacy and consideration of local and federal laws; citizens can also look up statewide Iowa public information for free.

 References